 - Cloudera: This has been among the best companies in the space of EDW and big data technology as it provides an EDH (Enterprise data hub) for the large variety of data store which focuses on batch processing.
 Their EDW is based on CDH.

 - MarkLogic: This company provides a NoSQL database platform.
-This gave a new dimension as companies started to believe the power of NoSQL after it was introduced by this company.
+This gave a new dimension as companies started to believe in the power of NoSQL after this company introduced it.

 What can you do with a data warehouse?